msaldeveloper/CarouselButton/README.md

-# CoruselButton - Swift Carousel View
+# CarouselButton - Swift Carousel View

-CoruselButton is a SwiftUI-based carousel view that allows you to display a list of items (strings), customize the appearance of each item, and handle button actions when a carousel item is selected.
+CarouselButton is a SwiftUI-based carousel view that allows you to display a list of items (strings), customize the appearance of each item, and handle button actions when a carousel item is selected.

 ![carouselButton](https://github.com/user-attachments/assets/7ec3b408-1812-4868-ae86-8f52452511d1)